Aditya-Sh77/Invoice-Generator/README.md

 * Save buyer details locally and auto-fill on future use
 * Supports transport and vehicle info
 * Generates styled printable invoice in-browser
+* Added Print functionality to print the generated invoice.

 ---